reflex-dev/reflex-web/blog/2024-10-8-self-hosting-reflex-with-docker.md

 Here are the steps to deploy your Dockerized Reflex app to a remote server:

-1. build and tag your images
+1- Build and tag your image

 ```bash
 docker build . -f Dockerfile -t 83????????86.dkr.ecr.us-west-2.amazonaws.com/example_app/backend:v0.1
 ```
 `example_app` is the name of the repository. `-f` is used to specify the file that we want to build into an image. `-t` is for tagging and is used to name the docker image.
 After the colon is our tag, which we normally use to do versioning.

-Then we push this image to our remote repository:
+2- Push image to your remote repository

 ```bash
 docker push 83????????86.dkr.ecr.us-west-2.amazonaws.com/example_app/backend:v0.1